Consorts of the Daoguang Emperor: Jiaqing era

 Lady Fuca entered the residence of Prince Zhi of the First Rank in 1806 as a secondary consort (侧福晋).
-At that time, she didn't birth any child.
+At that time, she didn't give birth to any child.

 Daoguang era

-In 1820, after the coronation of the Daoguang Emperor, lady Fuca was granted a title "Concubine Tian" (恬嫔, "tian" meaning "peaceful" in Chinese, but ”composed" in Manchu).
-Concubine Tian initially resided in Chengqian Palace.
-She moved to Yanxi palace in 1825 which was under the jurisdiction of Consort Chang.
+In 1820, after the coronation of the Daoguang Emperor, Lady Fuca was granted a title "Concubine Tian" (恬嫔; "tian" meaning "peaceful" in Chinese, but ”composed" in Manchu).
+Concubine Tian initially resided in the Palace of Heavenly Grace.
+She moved to the Palace of Prolonging Happiness in 1825, which was under the jurisdiction of Consort Chang.

 She was described as a benevolent and virtuous person and praised by palace staff.
-When her head palace maid fell ill, concubine Tian sent her to recuperate.
-In 1843, she participated in banquet after a court session by Empress Dowager Gongci in Cining palace together with another imperial consorts.
-Every New Year's Day, she burned incenses in the back hall of Chuxiu palace for Empress Xiaoshencheng.
-However, lady Fuca never rose above the rank of concubine despite her earlier status of secondary consort.
-On 21 August 1845, when Yanxi palace was set on fire, Concubine Tian failed to escape from raging flame and died at the age of 58.
-Her head eunuch was beaten 100 times and exiled into Amur region.
+When her head palace maid fell ill, Concubine Tian sent her to recuperate.
+In 1843, she participated in banquet after a court session by Empress Dowager Gongci in the Palace of Compassion and Tranquility together with other imperial consorts.
+Every New Year's Day, she burned incenses in the back hall of the Palace of Gathering Elegance for Empress Xiaoshencheng.
+However, Lady Fuca never rose above the rank of concubine despite her earlier status of secondary consort.
+On 21 August 1845, when the Palace of Prolonging Happiness caught fire, Concubine Tian failed to escape from the raging flames and died at the age of 58.
+Her head eunuch was beaten 100 times and exiled to the Amur region.
 Her coffin was interred at Mu Mausoleum of the Western Qing tombs.